Using BlackMarblePy

 Caution

 Please be aware that the “Affiliation” information on your Earthdata profile is mandatory.
-Without this information, the NASA Earthdata token will be invalid, which may result in an error (i.e.,
+Without this information, the NASA Earthdata token will be invalid.
+In case of a download error, try visiting the URL which is failing, as you may be prompted to grant permissions.

 Important